 Pupils at this level of need DO NOT form part of the School's RON and, in line with the Code of Practice, the School ensures that everything is done at an early a stage as possible to avoid the need for SEN Support.
-However, if after a period of time, an individual does not catch-up, it is at this point that consideration is given as to whether SEN support is required.
+However, if after a period of time, an individual does not catch-up, it is at this point that consideration will be given as to whether they need SEN support.